lee2sman/minimal-uni/README.md

 I need that baseurl addon because I'm serving on a subdomain and this lets me test locally with proper permalinks before deploying via GitHub pages.
 If that last sentence means nothing to you, feel free to ignore it!

+### How to add new posts

+I have a navigation link labeled **Pages** in the nav at the top of each page.
+Clicking that will display all of your blog posts.

+You can place blog posts in the ```_posts``` folder.
+I recommend deleting my own posts and adding your own.
+Images go in the ```assets/img``` directory.

+The easiest way to get started is to copy one of my posts and then change the title, the front matter at the top and the body content.
+If you are still running the jekyll serve command above it will rebuild the site.
+You can then git add and commit your post and when you push it, it will deploy to your website.

+Info in the Jekyll documentation on including images and resources can be found [here](https://jekyllrb.com/docs/posts/#including-images-and-resources).

 ## How to customize

 ### Change the _config.yml file